wharfkit/website/src/lib/docs/SessionKit/AccountCreationPlugin.md

 })
 ```

-In a situation, where multiple plugins are being used, the `pluginId` parameter can be used to specify which plugin should be used for account creation.
+In a situation where multiple plugins are being used, the `pluginId` parameter can be used to specify which plugin should be used for the account creation.

 ```ts
 const newAccount = await sessionKit.createAccount({